Aqib290306/Windows-11-Home-Lab-Virtual-Machine-Project/README.md

 ## Key Learning Outcomes

 Through this project I developed practical experience working with Windows operating systems, troubleshooting common technical issues, and documenting resolutions using a structured support process.
-The project strengthened my understanding of core IT support concepts and provided hands-on experience that complements my CompTIA A+ studies.
+The project strengthened my understanding of core IT support concepts and provided hands-on experience.